 “Maintaining order rather than correcting disorder is the ultimate principal of wisdom.
-To cure disease after it has appeared is like digging a well when one feels thirsty or forging weapons after the war has already begun”.
+To cure disease after it has appeared is like digging a well when one feels thirsty or forging weapons after the war has already begun.”

-Huang di Nei Jing (The Yellow Emperor’s Classic of Internal Medicine), 4th Century BC
+– Huang di Nei Jing (The Yellow Emperor’s Classic of Internal Medicine), 4th Century BC

 Traditional Chinese Medicine (TCM) regards the human body as a whole integrated system.

 According to TCM, disease occurs when the body is unable to adapt to changes and demands placed upon it causing an imbalance.Therefore, the essential art of TCM is to restore balance to all systems in the body; circulatory, nervous, vital organs and hormonal.

-Chinese Herbal Medicines consist of more than 5,000 substances derived from flowers, plants, and mineral sources.
+Chinese herbal medicines consist of more than 5,000 substances derived from flowers, plants, and mineral sources.
 The use of these substances can be traced back to 1,000 BC.

-Unlike medications that have multiple side effects, one of the most appealing qualities of Chinese Herbal Medicine is the low risk or side effects.
+Unlike medications that have multiple side effects, one of the most appealing qualities of Chinese herbal medicine is the low risk or side effects.
 Herbal medicine uses all the constituents of the flower, plant and mineral sources.
 The herb is completely balanced, and therefore has minimal side effects.

 How are they different?
 Western Herbal Medicine tends to use less herbs to treat just one specific symptom.
 A Chinese Herbal formula has as many as 20 different herbs blended into a carefully balanced recipe specifically tailored for each person’s health condition and the pattern that it presents.